inchiresolver/inchiresolver/docs/protocol.rst

 ^^^^^^^^^^^^^^

 The InChI resource of the InChI Resolver API may provide a browsable index of all InChI structure identifiers available at this InChI resolver instance.
-For each InChI instance a related resource link to a `Entrypoint Resource`_ may be given, referring to any service API entrypoints at which the InChI instance is available.
+For each InChI instance a related resource link to a `entrypoint resource`_ may be given, referring to any service API entrypoints at which the InChI instance is available.

 The current prototype implementation of the resolver accepts InChI strings as input and creates the corresponding